Legionnaire’s Prevention & Water Filtration

 • Scientists named the bacteria after an outbreak in Philadelphia in 1976.
 During that outbreak, many people who went to an American Legion convention got sick with pneumonia (lung infection).

 • Health departments reported nearly 10,000 cases of Legionnaires' disease in the United States in 2018.
-However, because Legionnaires' disease is likely underdiagnosed.
-A recent study estimated that the true number of Legionnaires' disease cases might be 1.8“2.7 times higher than reported.
+However, Legionnaires' disease is likely underdiagnosed.
+A recent study estimated that the true number of Legionnaires' disease cases might be 1.8 to 2.7 times higher than reported.

 • About one in 10 people who get sick from Legionnaires' disease will die.

 • Legionella occurs naturally in freshwater environments.
-It can become a health concern when it grows and spreads in human-made building water systems.
+It can become a health concern when it grows and spreads in human-made water systems within buildings.

 What Factors Lead to Legionella Growth in Commercial Buildings?